 Dallas is home to literally hundreds of restaurants, and even in the midst of a pandemic, new spots are popping up constantly.
-It’s tough to keep up with every single new eatery that’s debuted in recent weeks, but here are five brand new openings to know about right now.
+It’s tough to keep up with every single new eatery that’s debuted in recent weeks, but here are six brand new openings to know about right now.

 Harwood District, the ultra-walkable development known for restaurants like Harwood Pub, Magnolias Sous Le Pont, and Mercat Bistro, adds another restaurant to its roster with the opening of Elephant East, a playful pan-Asian eatery.
 Chef Thomas Griffin, who previously ran the kitchen at Asian restaurant Banyan Bar in Boston, has created a menu of dishes like house-made bao with pork belly, cucumber, pickled shallots, and apple char siu; Korean-style popcorn fried chicken with soy garlic sauce, gochujang BBQ, furikake rice, and kimchi; and Singapore noodles with Chinese sausage, Napa cabbage, snow peas, and yellow curry.
 Elephant East opened October 21 in Harwood’s La Rue Purdue, or “hidden street”, the European-inspired alleyway at the base of the office tower Harwood No. 10.
 2850 N Harwood Street, Suite 120

 Dallas’s Nashville hot chicken trend continues with the third location of Hot Chicks, which opened October 18 at 5609 SMU Boulevard.
 Expect scratch-made, Halal, dairy-free, peanut-free hot chicken with heat levels varying from none to “Hot AF.”
 5609 SMU Boulevard